Encryty/Mobile-Programming/README.md

 # Mobile-Programming
-This Projecy for MOBI6059001 - Mobile Programming
+This Project for MOBI6059001 - Mobile Programming